 MarCELL checks current temperature and humidity against your settings every 10 seconds.
 If the current readings are outside of your “safe range”, an alert will be sent immediately.
 If readings are within your safe range, they are recorded every hour.
 MarCELL then calls in to our servers every 8 hours to report the previous period’s hourly readings.
 At that point, this data is displayed on the website in graph or chart form.

-For temperature or humidity, as soon as one of your readings is outside the safe range you set, MarCELL® will send an alarm message to our cloud-based server.
+When Temperature and/or Humidity exceeds the safe range set by you, MarCELL will send an alarm message to our cloud-based server.
 Our server then sends out any alert messages you set up in the notification schedule.
-Your MarCELL® will remain in alarm mode for that sensor until the reading not only comes back into range but goes at least 3 points (either degrees or percentage) into the safe range.
+Your MarCELL will remain in alarm mode for that sensor until its reading reaches at least 3 points (either degrees or percentage) into the safe range.
+This is done to avoid multiple alarms due to ongoing temperature and/or humidity fluctuations at the alarm set point.

-For example, let’s say you set the thermostat in your cabin to 50 degrees to make sure your pipes don’t freeze in the winter.
-You set the safe range of your MarCELL® from 45 degrees to 70 degrees.
+For example, let’s say you set the thermostat in your cabin to 55 degrees to make sure your pipes don’t freeze in the winter.
+You set the safe range of your MarCELL from 45 degrees to 70 degrees.
 In January, your furnace malfunctions and your inside temperature starts dropping.
-As soon as the temperature hits 44 degrees (outside of the safe range) you will get whatever notifications you set up for temperature on your notification schedule.
-Online, your MarCELL® will indicate that the temperature is out of range by a red rectangle around the temperature reading on the “My Devices” page.
-You will not get another alarm (the error condition will not be reset) until the temperature inside the cabin reaches 48 degrees (3 degrees above the set point).
+As soon as the temperature hits 45 degrees, you will get whatever notifications you set up for temperature on your notification schedule.
+Online, your MarCELL will indicate that the temperature is out of range by a red rectangle around the temperature reading on the “My Devices” page.
+You will not get another alarm until the temperature inside the cabin reaches 48 degrees (3 degrees above the set point).
 If the inside temperature were to reach 48 degrees and then drop back below 45 again, you would receive another alarm.

 For each MarCELL device registered to your account, the “My Devices” screen shows a snapshot of the last readings uploaded from that MarCELL device.
 This snapshot is also called a dashboard because, like the dashboard of a car, it provides all the pertinent information you require.
 In the upper right corner to the dashboard you will see a colored rectangle, showing the overall status of the device.